tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 Before we can get to the interesting stuff about the Coronavirus and COVID-19, the associated disease, it's a good idea get a relatively good grip of the basics.
 Before we get to the 'Corona' bit, we will talk a little about the 'Virus' bit.

 To understand the enemy in all its gory depth, we first have to get an image in our minds of what a virus actually is.
-Viruses are a huge topic and have a whole academic field in their own right.
+Viruses are a huge topic, there are over 5,000 species of viruses and they have a whole academic field in their own right.

 But don't worry, we won't spend all day here!
 We only need a 60-second blitz worth of it.